bradford-hamilton/Ruby-On-Quails/guides/source/autoloading_and_reloading_constants.md

 autoloading.
 This option is rarely needed in practice, though.

-Of course, using `require` in autoloaded files to load ordinary 3rd party libraries is fine, and Rails is able to distinguish their constants, they are not marked as autoloaded.
+Of course, using `require` in autoloaded files to load ordinary 3rd party libraries is fine, and Quails is able to distinguish their constants, they are not marked as autoloaded.

 ### Autoloading and Initializers